hpdalab/dem101-s4wx-nytaxi/README.md

-# S4WX Lab: Lakehouse-Fusion-Dashboard for New York Yellow Taxi Trip Data Set
+# Fusion-Lakehouse-Dashboard for New York Yellow Taxi Trip Dataset

 ## Dataset